snowflakedb/snowpark-python/src/snowflake/snowpark/modin/plugin/PANDAS_CHANGELOG.md

 - Fixed binary operations with single-row DataFrame and Series.

 ### Behavior Changes
-- Raise not implemented error instead of fallback to pandas in following APIs:
+- Raise not implemented error instead of fallback to pandas in the following APIs:
   - `pd.merge`, `DataFrame.merge` and `DataFrame.join` if given the `validate` parameter.
   - `pd.to_numeric` if `error == 'ignore'`.
   - `pd.to_datetime` if `format` is None or not supported in Snowflake or if `exact`, `infer_datetime_format` parameters are given or `origin == 'julian'` or `error == 'ignore'`.